Mifa celebrates its 50th anniversary! Read more >

 • Weldability: good

-• Surface condition: moderate
+• Surface finish: moderate

-• Strength: average-good
+• Strength: moderate to good

 • Formability: good